fluencelabs/gitbook-docs/js-sdk/1_concepts.md

 Due to the limitations of browser-based environment `FluencePeer` cannot be discovered by it's Peer Id on it's own.
 To overcome this `FluencePeer` must use an existing node which will act as a `relay`.
 When a peer is connected through a relay it is considered to be `client`.
 The `FluencePeer` routes all it's particle through it's relay thus taking advantage of the peer discovery implemented on the node.
 A particle sent to the connected client must be routed through it's relay.

 The js-based peer does not implement the full set of builtin functions due the limitations described previously.
 E.g there is no builtins implementation for _kad_ or _srv_ services.
 However _op_ service is fully implemented.
-For the full descriptions of implemented builtins refer to [api reference?](js-sdk/5_reference.md)
+For the full descriptions of implemented builtins refer to [Api reference](js-sdk/6_reference/modules.md)

 In contrast with the node implementation `FluencePeer` can initiate new particles execution.
 Aqua compiler generates executable functions from `func` definitions in aqua code.